18 top big data tools and technologies to know about in 2025

 12. Kylin

 Kylin is a distributed data warehouse and analytics platform for big data.
 It provides an online analytical processing (OLAP) engine designed to support extremely large data sets.
-Because Kylin is built on top of other Apache technologies -- including Hadoop, Hive, Parquet and Spark -- it can easily scale to handle those large data loads, according to its backers.
+Because Kylin is built on top of other Apache technologies -- including Delta Lake, Parquet and the Gluten compute engine -- it can easily scale to handle those large data loads, according to its backers.
+The platform supports Hive, Kafka, Iceberg and other external data sources as well as an internal table added in December 2024.

-It's also fast, delivering query responses measured in milliseconds.
 In addition, Kylin provides an ANSI SQL interface for multidimensional analysis of big data and integrates with Tableau, Microsoft Power BI and other BI tools.
 Kylin was initially developed by eBay, which contributed it as an open source technology in 2014; it became a top-level project within Apache the following year.
-Other features it provides include the following:

 - Precalculation of multidimensional OLAP cubes to accelerate analytics.